spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/oci-source-to-prod/index.md

 In this codelab, you will create a cohesive workflow which takes source code and builds, tests, and promotes it to production.

-Building the binary from the source code is done outside of Spinnaker, typically in a CI system such as Jenkins, Travis, or Wercker.
+Building the binary from the source code is done outside of Spinnaker, typically in a CI system such as Jenkins or Travis.
 Spinnaker is integrated with three CI systems.
 Workflows can be triggered by jobs in these CI systems.
 The easiest binary form for Spinnaker to produce machine image is debian or rpm packages.

 To simplify this tutorial, we will use tomcat8 debian package as a starting point.
 It is assumed your CI jobs build and publish packages such as tomcat8 and your CI jobs will be used to trigger the Spinnaker workflow.